Mimi1706/epic-events/README.md

 ### Tests

-To launch the tests and see the coverage, use the command `pytest --cov --cov-config=.coveragerc`
+To launch the tests and view the coverage, use the command `pytest --cov --cov-config=.coveragerc`